gitpod-io/retired-gatsby-website/src/docs/vue-in-gitpod.md

 In order to work with Vue.js in Gitpod, you will need to properly configure your repository.
 Here is how to do it.

-## Examples
+## Example Repositories

-However, before we begin here are a few example repositories to help give you an idea of what to expect
+Here are a few Vue.js example projects that are already automated with Gitpod:

 <div class="table-container">